klizhentas/notes/culture.md

 philosophical debates, revolutions, economy ups and downs over hundreds, sometimes thousands of years, comes up through [multi-national consensus](http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf)?

-I realize that this in its own a special culture - having no special culture at all.
+I understand that having no special culture at all is a culture on it's own.

 ## Company goals and practices as alternatives to company culture

-Instead of calling something a culture, inventing some core values and conducting social experiments using risky and unproven methods, I suggest to simply tie the moral core values of the company to basic principles of the modern society.
+Instead of calling something a culture, coming up core values and conducting social experiments using risky and unproven methods, I suggest to simply tie the moral core values of the company to basic principles of the modern society.

-To differentiate from the other companies, companies should set and focus on specific goals and develop practices influenced by the markets they operate in, the products they are building and the stage of the companies, for example Amazon being in a a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.
+Companies should focus on specific goals and develop practices influenced by the markets they operate in, the products they are building and their stage, for example Amazon being a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.

-I think that setting goals and practices is more ojbective and easier to understand because they don't try to step into complex world of moral values, and could be changed over time as the company evolves without fear of sacrificing prior "core values" that made sense before.
+I think that setting goals and practices is more objective and easier to understand because they don't try to step into complex world of moral values, and could be changed over time as the company evolves without fear of sacrificing prior core values that had made sense before.

-For example every startup has to promote practices of being "nimble and agile", to "move fast and break things" but after it has evolved into multi-national corporation and started building rockets, "moving fast and breaking things" as a corporate practice will be a problem, but changing a set of practices for a rocket-building division will be a reasonable thing to do.
+For example, every startup has to promote practices of being "nimble and agile", to "move fast and break things" but after it has evolved into a multi-national corporation and started building rockets, "moving fast and breaking things" as a corporate practice will be a problem, but changing a set of practices for a rocket-building division would be a reasonable thing to do.

 Goals and practices are easier translated into processes and their efficienty can be quantified using metrics like support response times, customer satisfaction ratings, margins and growth ratios.

-Service departments can focus more on support metrics, customer satisfaction, while engineering departments will be using different set of metrics such as defects and regressions ratios, metrics measuring product quality like regression ratios and bug report counts.
+Service departments can focus more on support metrics and customer satisfaction, while engineering departments will be using different set of metrics such as defects and regressions ratios, metrics measuring product quality - regression ratios and bug report counts.

 Companies can emphasize certain goals that are key to success at different stages of their liftimes, e.g. startups that should be obsessed about user adoption will put customer acquisition and churn rates as the most important and stated company goal, while established companies may pick another metric, like increasing profit margins to protomote more effective sales and engineering processes.